auth0/docs/articles/appliance/infrastructure/extensions.md

 Beginning with version `8986`, the Appliance supports web extensions.
 This is in addition to support for [Webtasks](appliance/webtasks).

-:::panel Extensions
+::: note
   Some of the [Extensions](/extensions) available to users of the Auth0 public cloud are unavailable in the Appliance.
 As such, these do not appear as options in the Appliance's Dashboard.
 :::

 Beginning with version `10755`, the Appliance supports User Search using Elasticsearch.
 This allows you to use extensions that require User Search, including the [Delegated Admininstration extension](/extensions/delegated-admin)